-UCCS is committed to eliminating its energy use and greenhouse gas (GHG) emissions.
+UCCS is committed to eliminating its energy use and greenhouse gas (GHG)emissions.
 By being a student at UCCS, you are now part of the mission.
-It is all about the choices you make because they will have an effect on our campus community.
+It is all about the choices you make because they have an effect on our campus community.
 To more about the UCCS Office of Sustainability, visit their website HERE.

-In an effort to make the Residence Hall more sustainable, there have been retrofits done to the interior and exterior of the buildings:
+In an effort to make the residence halls more sustainable, therehave been retrofits done to the interior and exterior of the buildings:

-• Hydration stations are installed in Copper and Eldora to help eliminate plastic water bottle use on campus and from entering the landfills
+• Hydration stations are installed in Copper, Eldora, LaPlata, Cucharas, and San Juan to help eliminate plastic water bottle use on campus and plastic bottles from entering the landfills

-• Outside rain garden will take advantage of rainfall and stormwater runoff to nuture plant selections
+• Outside rain garden will take advantage of rainfall and stormwater runoff to nurture plant selections

 • Copper and Eldora Residence Halls are LEED Gold certified, with LaPlata and Cucharas Houses alo hoping to gain that certification.
 This certificate recognizes that these design projects have met the Environmental Protection Agency's criteria for energy efficiency

-Snack bag wrappers, condiment packages, plastic utensils, soiled foil, drinking straws, styrofoan containers and trays, and plastic wrap and bags are to be disposed of in the landfill, as they are not easily processed by our recycling program.
+Snack bag wrappers, condiment packages, plastic utensils, soiled foil, drinking straws, styrofoam containers and trays, and plastic wrap and bags are to be disposed of in the landfill, as they are not easily processed by our recycling program.

 Compost is food scraps and biodegradable containers that are organically decayed for fertilizing and conditioning land.
 Food waste and other organic materials in landfills create methane gas - a major contributor to global warming.
-Composting food waste yeilds significantly lower emissions compared to the food waste decomposing in landfills.
+Composting food waste yields significantly lower emissions compared to the food waste decomposing in landfills.
 It also improves sanitation and public health, creates valuable soil amendment, and reduces the need for water, fertilizer, and pesticides.
-Compost bins are located by the dinning areas on campus.
-Find green compost bins located in Café '65, University Center, The Lodge.
+Compost bins are located by thedinning areas on campus.
+Find green compost bins located in Café '65, University Center, The Lodge, and Roaring Fork.

 What is compostable at UCCS?